8000 Investigations and Assessments

 How the Client Refuses to Cooperate

-The APS specialist may contact or attempt to contact the client and find he or she is uncooperative with the investigation.
-The client may indicate he or she does not want to cooperate with the investigation by doing either of the following:
+The APS specialist may contact or attempt to contact the client and find that he or she is uncooperative with the investigation.
+The client may indicate he or she does not want to cooperate with the investigation through action or inaction.

-• Refusing to participate in the investigation verbally or nonverbally (for example, the client slams the door without speaking).
+The client may refuse to cooperate with the investigation verbally or nonverbally (for example, the client slams the door without speaking).

 It is important for the APS specialist to verify that the address provided for the client is the correct address before assuming the client is refusing to cooperate.